These tasty carrot chips are baked in a hot oven until crispy. They are wonderful all by themselves or dipped in a

 These carrot chips are especially good!
 Roasting thinly sliced carrots in olive oil elevates them from a fairly standard veggie into a truly delicious snack.
 Even my youngest, the notoriously Picky Eater, likes them.

-You'll only need a few simple ingredients to make these tasty carrot chips.
+You'll only need a few simple ingredients to make these tasty chips.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 Olive oil: This is by far my favorite oil to cook with!
 It's so delicious.
 But if you're unsure about cooking with it, you can use avocado oil instead.
 It has a higher smoke point.
 Another tasty option is to use melted butter.

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use, or the chips could end up too salty.

-Garlic powder: Make sure it's fresh!
-A stale spice can easily ruin a dish.
-I actually prefer garlic powder to fresh minced garlic.
+Garlic powder: I actually prefer garlic powder to fresh minced garlic.
 I feel that it coats the carrots more uniformly.

 Making these homemade carrot chips is easy!
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-2. Then roast them in a hot oven until crispy.
+Then roast the chips in a hot oven until crispy.
 This should take about 20 minutes in a 450°F oven.